pricemi115/homebridge-grumptech-netnanny/README.md

 When the accessory is inactive, the _Active_ and _Low Battery Status_ are set.

-When _Enable History Logging_ is active, the filtered ping results will be stored in an in-memory SQLite database.
+When _Enable History Logging_ is active, the filtered ping results will be stored in an in-memory database.
 The data will be exported to a CSV data file periodically or upon manual request.
 The exported data will be saved to a folder named _GrumpTechHomebridgeNetNanny_ located in the homebridge configuration folder.
 For example, on macOS `~/.homebridge/GrumpTechHomebridgeNetNanny/`.

 ## Restrictions
 This module operates by using shell commands to the `ping` and `route` programs.
 At this time, the plugin assumes macOS output when parsing the results.
 While the `ping` output is consistent across operating systems, the `route` output is operating system specific.
-As a result, the `gateway/router` type selection is limited to macOS.
+As a result, the `gateway/router` type selection is limited to macOS and linux.

 ## Known Issues and Planned Enhancements
 Refer to the bugs and enhancements listed [here](https://github.com/pricemi115/homebridge-grumptech-netnanny/issues)